-- 3.20 Given the intent to develop a program of environmental-economic accounts it is also important that the producer agency be able to fulfill appropriate official statistical requirements for independence concerning the compilation and release of data. - 3.21 The initial core group may include a range of people including, as appropriate, experts from academia, particularly those who may have been involved in earlier studies on environmental-economic accounting. - 3.22 Depending on the administrative and governance processes that exist in a particular country the core group may be established as a sub-committee or working party from a broader inter-governmental process for example a board that oversights a national statistical system.
+- 3.24 Given the intent to develop a program of environmental-economic accounts it is also important that the producer agency be able to fulfill appropriate official statistical requirements for independence concerning the compilation and release of data. - 3.25 The initial core group may include a range of people including, as appropriate, experts from academia, particularly those who may have been involved in earlier studies on environmental-economic accounting. - 3.26 Depending on the administrative and governance processes that exist in a particular country, the core group may be established as a sub-committee or working party from a broader inter-governmental process for example a board that oversights a national statistical system or national development plans.